MarcHartmannDev/Codecademy-Reddit-Client/README.md

 - Styling a website with `css` and `sass`
 - Making HTTP requests to other APIs with `axios`
 - Writing unit and integration tests using `react testing library`
-- Creating a basic `express` backend proxy server to handle API calls
+- Creating a basic `express` backend proxy server to handle API calls (repo can be found [here](https://github.com/MarcHartmannDev/Reddit-Client-Backend))
 - more to come...

 ### What to expect?